Szooot/Szooot/README.md

 # 👋 Hi, I'm Szooot

-I'm passionate about blockchain, Web3, and building modern decentralized applications with Next.js.
+I'm passionate about blockchain, Web3, and building modern decentralized applications with Next.js and Nest.js.

 ---